MikhaUCT/furniture-store/README.md

 # Development Details
 - The website is built using (Svelte)[https://svelte.dev/], SCSS & Typescript.
 - All CSS, HTML & Typescript was hand written by me.
+I also hand made all SVGs.
 CSS frameworks are for the weak ;)
 - The Search bar does not work because there was way too little time to implement it.
 - I started to make the site responsive to different screen sizes, but ran out of time.
 Fortunately there were no marks allocated for this.
 - The checkout page is not to my standard.
 I ran out of time.